jfb-h/unified-judicial-decisions-analysis/README.md

 Augment.clean_and_augment()

 ```

-The full project structure should look something like this:
+The full project structure including the raw downloaded data should look something like this:

 ```
 ├───data